Elkins Milling Company

 Elkins Milling Company, also known as Darden's Mill, is a historic grist mill located at Elkins, Randolph County, West Virginia.
 It is a three-story timber frame structure, eight bays long and three bays deep.
 It was built in 1902, and expanded and at various points in the 20th century.
 The building served Elkins and the surrounding area as a merchant grain mill and feed store.
+Now, it is the location of the Appalachian Forest Discovery Center, a museum and educational hub operated by the Appalachian Forest National Heritage Area, and the West Virginia Railroad Museum.

 It was listed on the National Register of Historic Places in 2005.